polterguy/phosphorusfive/plugins/p5.config/README.md

 ## Example

 ```
-p5.config.get:p5.pop3.server
+p5.config.get:some-appSetting-config-key
 ```

-The above will retrieve the _"p5.pop3.server"_ configuration setting from your web.config.
+The above will retrieve the _"some-appSetting-config-key"_ configuration setting from your web.config.